daxaurora/w205_energy/Implentation.md

 * From any directory, run these scripts to complete data ingest and to load data into postgres database:
 ```
 python /home/w205/w205_energy/data_ingest_eia.py
-#EIA data ingest script will is not complete:
-# still needs code to load data into postgres
 python /home/w205/w205_energy/data_ingest_noaa.py
 ```